kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 - Success in retrieving external metric resets the failure count and resumes normal scaling
 - HPA uses max() of healthy metric calculations and fallback replica counts
 - Fallback respects HPA min/max replica constraints
-- Status correctly reflects which metrics are in fallback state
+- Status correctly reflects which metrics are in fallback state and shows `firstFailureTime`
 - With multiple external metrics in fallback, HPA uses the maximum fallback replica count

 ### Graduation Criteria